This Time (Dragon song)

-"This Time" also known as "In the Right Direction" in some international releases, is a song by New Zealand band Dragon, released in 1976, and included on their album Sunshine.
-It was released as a single in June 1976, and peaked at No. 26 on the Australian national singles chart, remaining on the chart for 23 weeks.
+"This Time" (also titled as "In the Right Direction" in some international releases) is a song by the New Zealand band Dragon, released in 1976, and included on their album Sunshine.
+It was released as a single in June 1976, and peaked at No. 26 on the Australian national singles chart, remaining on the chart for twenty-three weeks.

 B-side

-The b-side, "The Dreaded Moroczy Bind", did not appear on any of Dragon's studio albums but was included on Greatest Hits Vol. 1 and some subsequent compilations.
+The B-side, "The Dreaded Moroczy Bind", did not appear on any of Dragon's studio albums but was included on Greatest Hits Vol. 1 and some subsequent compilations.
 Chess-fan Hewson named it after the Maróczy Bind, a pawn formation.